 - Culture, Society, Personal Doc, Contemporary Issues, and Social Issues

-Please support this NYFA fiscally sponsored project by making a tax-deductible contribution:
+Please support this NYFA fiscally sponsored project by making a tax-deductible contribution.
+You will be credited:

 When Home Is Elsewhere (2021) is an offshoot inspired by my previous personal feature documentary, Reunification (2015).
 While Reunification reflects on the circumstances surrounding my family’s immigration from Hong Kong to Los Angeles in the 1980s and my parents’ divorce, When Home Is Elsewhere explores the idea of home, and the anxiety of not having "found home."
 This more abstract need is explored through my father’s life experiences - a pre-teen orphan, a refugee from Vietnam who escaped to Hong Kong, an immigrant who moved his family to the United States, a divorcee, a father.

 - Show treatment